Set Up Live TV with Your Xbox One

 - 6 Questions and Answers

-Steps to set up live TV with XBOX One
+Steps to Setting up Live TV with Xbox One

-Setting up live TV with XBOX One requires the use of One Guide found in your gaming machine.
-It merges TV service and your XBOX video apps.
-In using this app, you will be able to configure the XBOX console to your TV.
-After launching the TV app, you'll see an on-screen, step-by-step guide to hook up XBOX One to a native TV set.
+Setting up live TV with Xbox One requires the use of One Guide found in your gaming machine.
+It merges TV service and your Xbox video apps.
+Using this app, you will be able to configure the Xbox console to your TV.
+After launching the TV app, you'll see an on-screen, step-by-step guide to hook up Xbox One to a native TV set.

-- A satellite or cable set-top box having an HDMI output.
+- A satellite or cable set-top box with an HDMI output.

-- A legit XBOX Live Gold Membership.
-Before you can set up the one guide, check that your console is properly connected to the home theater system and is ready for live TV installation.
+- A legit Xbox Live Gold Membership.
+Before you can set up the One Guide, check that your console is properly connected to your home theater system and is ready for live TV installation.

 - Be direct.
-Simply plug the XBOX One directly into the TV if that is possible.
+Simply plug the Xbox One directly into the TV, if that's possible.

 - Be simple.
 The less complicated the time of installation, the less problems you're likely to have in the future.

-- 1Basic setup-up.The easiest setup option is to connect the satellite or cable set-top box to the XBOX One with the HDMI cable and connect the XBOX One to the TV with another cable.
-This is a direct path and best for your entertainment systems, especially if you're using the TV's speakers or otherwise external speakers connected to your TV.Advertisement
+- 1The easiest setup option is to connect the satellite or cable set-top box to the Xbox One with the HDMI cable and connect the Xbox One to the TV with another cable.
+This is a direct path and best for your entertainment system, especially if you're using the TV's speakers or external speakers connected to your TV.Basic setup-up.Advertisement

 - Connect the a/v HDMI output to your HDMI input on the TV.